-The Joint Committee's financial performance for the year ended 31 March 2012 is as set out in the Comprehensive Income and Expenditure Statement and its financial position is as set out in the Balance Sheet and Cash Flow Statement.
+The Joint Committee's financial performance for the year ended 31 March 2013 is as set out in the Comprehensive Income and Expenditure Statement, the Balance Sheet and Cash Flow Statement.

-These financial statements have been prepared in line with the Code of Practice on Local Authority Accounting in the United Kingdom 2011/12 (the Code) and the Department of the Environment Accounts Direction, Circular LG 09/12 dated 14th May 2012.
+These financial statements have been prepared in line with the Code of Practice on Local Authority Accounting in the United Kingdom 2012/13 (the Code) and the Department of the Environment Accounts Direction, Circular LG 06/13 dated 11th April 2013.
 It is the purpose of this foreword to explain the financial facts in relation to the Joint Committee.
-Comparative figures have been re-stated to take account of changes in accounting treatment and are detailed in note 31.

-This Statement of Accounts explains the Joint Committee's finances during the financial year 2011/12 and its financial position at the end of that year.
+This Statement of Accounts explains the Joint Committee's finances during the financial year 2012/13 and its financial position at the end of that year.
 It follows approved accounting standards and is necessarily technical in parts.